AuDacity 2025 - Agenda

 03:00 PM - 04:30 PM |

-More information coming soon!
-Speakers: Jiovanne Hughart, Au.D.; Rita Chaiken, Au.D.
+Speakers: Rita Chaiken, Au.D.; Jiovanne Hughart, Au.D.
 AI-Powered Aural Rehab: In Clinical Practice Aural rehabilitation has long been underutilized, despite strong evidence that it improves hearing aid adoption, reduces returns, and enhances patient outcomes.
 Lace AI Pro is redefining auditory training with an AI-powered, patient-led platform that makes aural rehabilitation practical and scalable for modern clinics.
 This session will explore how patient-led training can enhance hearing care, improve speech-in-noise comprehension, and strengthen cognitive function.
 Attendees will see a fun, live demonstration of key features and gain actionable strategies for integrating aural rehab into clinical workflows without adding to their workload.
 Attendees will also get a first look at new patient data showing that compliance with AI-powered aural rehab now surpasses that of physical therapy—the gold standard for rehabilitation in medicine.
-Learning Objectives:
+Attendees will be able to:

 04:30 PM |